 1 tsp vanilla extract

-Add butter, brown sugar, corn syrup, salt, and condensed milk to your saucepan.
-You have to stir constantly, or the condensed milk with scorch.
+Instructions: Add butter, brown sugar, corn syrup, salt, and condensed milk to your saucepan.
+Cook on medium-high heat stirring constantly or the condensed milk will scorch.
 Move quickly across the bottom of your saucepan and never lift that spoon or spatula!
 You'll want to get the caramel to soft ball stage (235-245 degrees--use a candy thermometer.)
 The caramel should be a thick syrup consistency and a pretty medium color and you'll know it’s done as soon as it looks like this.
 Beware, the sauce bubbles up pretty quick, so watch it closely!
 Take off of the heat, and add vanilla.
 Stir till combined.
 Next, move your saucepan close to your apples that have been prepped.

 Add butter, brown sugar, corn syrup, salt, and condensed milk to your saucepan, you have to stir constantly or the condensed milk with scorch.